ppKrauss/sql-term/README.md

 ![uml class diagram](http://yuml.me/fe36a8da)

 ### Conventions ###
-The  public functions runs in a set of namespaces defined by the base-namespace, never in "all namespaces".
+The  main public functions (resolver and search engines) runs with a defined  namespace, or with a set of namespaces that points to the same base-namespace.
-Some functions can be config to target a specific namespace or  to specific languages.

-For each namespace the "canonic term" concept can change, from standardized to "most-popular" statistics.
-Semantic conflict or compromise between canonic term and its synonymous, are both valid, semantic analyses is out of scope of this project.
-The is_cult flag is an option to
+For each namespace the "canonic term" notion can change, from standardized to "most-popular" statistics.
+Semantic conflict or compromise between canonic term and its synonymous, are both valid; semantic analyses is out of scope of this project.
+The `is_cult` flag is an option to point that a term is expressed in the "cult form" (valid by dictionary), or not.
+The `is_suspect` flag  to flag "suspected as invalid" terms, with informed "suspect cause" stored in its JSON `jinfo`.
+Any other original information can be stored at `jinfo`, but only the standard JSON fields will be retrieved in the framework functions.

-For searching and resolving, use a base-namespace as target and adopt its mask with `term1.get_basemask(label)` for all searches and resolutions.
-To offer more specific language-target options in the interface, use `term1.get_baselangs(label)`.

 ## PREPARE ##
 ```